 Sensitivity assessment.
-Based on evidence for the wide temperature tolerance range of Patella vulgata it is concluded that the acute and chronic decreases in temperature described by the benchmark would have limited effect.
-Adult Chthamalus spp. are considered to tolerate a wide range of temperatures and to be unaffected by a chronic decrease in temperature at the pressure benchmark.
-An acute change may impact the reproductive success or lead to adult mortalities during colder winters when threshold tolerances were breached.
-However, due to the persistence of Chthamalus spp. around the UK, changes at the pressure benchmarks are considered unlikely to lead to changes in the adult population within the biotope.
-Based on the key characterizing species and Mytilus edulis this biotope is considered to have 'High' resistance and 'High' resilience (by default) to this pressure and is, therefore, considered to be 'Not sensitive'.
+Based on the wide temperature tolerance range of Patella vulgata it is concluded that the acute and chronic decreases in temperature described by the benchmark would have limited effect.
+Similarly, based on global temperatures and the link between cooler winter temperatures and reproductive success, Semibalanus balanoides is also considered to be unaffected at the pressure benchmark.
+Based on the characterizing species and Mytilus edulis this biotope is considered to have a 'High' resistance and 'High' resilience (by default) to this pressure and is therefore considered to be 'Not sensitive'.